 Apply to be a 2019-20 Academic Service-Learning Fellow: https://seattleux.qualtrics.com/jfe/form/SV_eVCIExSSNQZp3ox

 University community engagement frequently raises thorny issues relating to power and privilege.
 Community-based research challenges faculty to form authentic relationships with communities that are different from their own, but we are often ill-prepared for the cultural differences and power dynamics we encounter.
 Service-learning, which is intended to benefit communities while enhancing student learning, can cause faculty and students to worry they are doing more harm in the community than good.
 How can we prepare ourselves and our students to be more effective and ethical in our community engagement?

 This seminar is geared toward faculty who are already involved in community engagement, whether through teaching or scholarship.
 We will examine issues of identity, race, power, and privilege, all from the perspective of doing community engagement with a social justice framework.
 Read more details on ConnectSU.

-The CCE offers summer and academic year fellowships for faculty to support community engaged research that demonstrates a clear connection to issues relating to Yesler Terrace and/or surrounding neighborhoods and one of the following six areas: affordable housing, education, health, environment, arts, or economic opportunity.
+The CCE offers summer and academic year fellowships for faculty to support community-engaged research that demonstrates a clear connection to issues relating to Yesler Terrace and/or surrounding neighborhoods and one of the following six areas: affordable housing, education, health, environment, arts, or economic opportunity.
 Applicants must name a community partner in their project proposal.
-Click here to browse the Clearinghouse on ConnectSU for research needs identified by our partner organizations.
+Contact Elizabeth Seymour to access the Clearinghouse on ConnectSU for research needs identified by our partner organizations.